 The Alabama Animal Alliance Spay/Neuter Clinic opened a groundbreaking facility in October 2007 to combat our area’s severe pet overpopulation problem.
 It is well known that there are far too many healthy, adoptable dogs and cats than there are responsible homes for them.
-As a result, every day animals are euthanized in area shelters or left to fend for themselves along our county roads.
-The Alabama Animal Alliance Spay/Neuter Clinic is the State of Alabama’s first high quality, high volume, affordable spay/neuter clinic.
+As a result, everyday animals are euthanized in area shelters or left to fend for themselves along our county roads.
+The Alabama Animal Alliance Spay/Neuter Clinic is the State of Alabama’s first high-quality, high-volume, affordable spay/neuter clinic.
 Founded solely to reduce the number of unwanted animals in Alabama, the clinic provides affordable spay/neuter services to the dogs and cats of Alabama.
-Since opening, the clinic’s veterinarians have performed more than 60,600 surgeries.
+Since opening, the clinic’s veterinarians have performed more than 100,000 surgeries.

 Spay and neuter are terms that refer to the surgical procedures that prevent animals from reproducing.
 Female animals are spayed and male animals are neutered.
 Commonly referred to as “fixing” or being “fixed”, dogs and cats that are spayed or neutered are unable to produce puppies or kittens.